prajjwal1/prajjwal1.github.io/_pages/books.md

 - The Subtle Art of not giving a F\*\*\* by Mark Manson
 - Atomic Habbits by James Clear
 - Essentialism by Greg Mckeown
+- Why has nobody told me this before by Julie Smith

 ### Fiction
-- Digital Fortress (Dan Brown), read this when I was in ninth grade
+- Digital Fortress (Dan Brown)
 - Grapes of Wrath (John Steinbeck), didn't finish this.
 - No Plan B (Lee Child and Andrew Child), started reading this during Christmas 22 and finished in the first week of 2023
 - Fairy Tale (Stephen King), currently reading this.
+Stopped it after nearly ~200 pages.
+- Tomorrow, Tomorrow and Tomorrow by Gabrielle Zevin
+- Recursion
+- Origins by Dan Brown
+- Song of Achilles (paused after ~200 pages)
+- Sharp Objects by Gillian Flynn (reading currently)

+### Politics
+- The last election by Andrew Yang (reading currently)